-PSY 102 - Introduction to Psychology (3) Prerequisite: None
+PSY 102 - Introduction to Psychology (3)

 A survey of the study of human and animal behavior with emphasis on the scientific nature of contemporary psychological investigation.
 Topics may include the biology of behavior, sensation and perception, learning, memory, cognition, motivation, emotion, life-span development of behavior, personality, abnormal behavior and its therapies, social behavior and individual differences.
-Three hours lecture/discussion a week.
-IAI: S6 900

-PSY 210 - Educational Psychology (3) Prerequisite: PSY 102
+PSY 210 - Educational Psychology (3)

+Prerequisite: PSY 102 fall, spring

 A study of learners and learning processes with emphasis on problems of special interest to teachers and others concerned with the management of the learning environment.
-Three hours lecture/discussion a week.
 Limited Transfer - See advisor for more information.

-PSY 216 - Abnormal Psychology (3) Prerequisite: PSY 102
+PSY 216 - Abnormal Psychology (3)